tylerlwsmith/deadhandmedia.com/README.md

 ## Rough edges

-As of mid-December 2021, I'm in a mad dash to get this site finished and I'm cutting a few corners.
-I'm putting this list in here as a reminder of what I need to fix later.
+This site has a couple of rough edges that I'd like to fix when I get time.
+I'm listing them here so I remember them the next time I resume active development on this site.

-- Homepage should use `baseof.html` and currently doesn't.
-Script tags added to `baseof` don't automatically end up on the homepage and that's a problem.
+- The homepage should use `baseof.html` and currently doesn't.
+The script tags in `baseof` don't automatically end up on the homepage, and I worry I may forget to add them to the homepage template.
 - The blog filters component's vanilla JS implementation is fragile and tightly coupled to the markup and styles.
 If I want to add a single additional feature to it, I need to migrate to Alpine JS or React.

 ## Why the stupid name... what even _is_ a dead hand?